 Logically it makes sense that opening up, and breaking the barriers to ideation leads to a higher quality of insight and innovation.
 Firms are able to effectively modernise, and strengthen brand identification through collaborations, therefore opening up new avenues and markets and creating a dialogue with customers.

-During my first Union meet-up, I was able to meet a range of Innovation professionals who are open to learning from others outside of their internal teams, as well as provide help for Innovators, R&D professionals who have innovation problems they’d like to solve.
+During my first Union meet-up, I was able to meet a range of innovation professionals who are open to learning from others outside of their internal teams, as well as provide help for peers in other organisations who have innovation problems they’d like to solve.
 It was incredible to see such generosity.

 I predict there’ll be no slow-down of the adoption of openness across the many industries.
 Bring it on!